trilitech/ctez/README.md

 If a vault has less tez in collateral than the number of outstanding ctez outstanding times the target factor, times 1.0667 (16/15th, as a safety buffer), then anyone can grab the collateral in that vault (or a fraction thereof) by sending to it the outstanding ctez (or a fraction thereof) which is burned.

+## Liquidity incentives

+Liquidity incentives, also known as subsidies, are fees for using outstanding ctez, charged to oven owners in favor of liquidity providers who supply liquidity to the protocol's built-in DEX.
+Subsidies cannot exceed 1% per year and are only charged when the DEX has low liquidity.
+These subsidies are ctez tokens, which are automatically deducted and transferred to the DEX address.
+As a result, oven owners may notice that the outstanding ctez balance in their oven periodically increases slightly.

-## CFMM
+## DEX

-A constant product market making contract (similar to uniswap) allows people to exchange tez for ctez.
-Once per block, it pushes the implicit rate of ctez in tez to the ctez contract.
-Ideally, this rate is the target factor, but this informs us of any deviation.
+The Ctez smart contract utilizes two unidirectional DEXs.
+The Sell Ctez Dex exchanges ctez for tez and accepts ctez tokens as liquidity.
+The Sell Tez Dex exchanges tez for ctez and accepts tez tokens as liquidity.
 There is no baker for that contract.

+When a user provides liquidity to the DEX, they contribute only the self token.
+Since they haven’t contributed the corresponding share of proceeds and subsidy, they accumulate a debt based on their share.
+Upon removing liquidity, the user retrieves their share of self tokens along with their share of proceeds and subsidy, after subtracting the accumulated debt.
+It is also possible to withdraw only the proceeds and subsidy without removing the liquidity.
+This process is similar to the scenario where the user removes all liquidity and then re-adds the same amount of self tokens.

-Each time the CFMM pushes its rate to the ctez contract, the drift, and the target factor for ctez, are adjusted.
+Swapping tez for ctez or vice versa, adding / removing liquidity adjust the drift and target factor.
+Each time the Ctez main contract is called, the drift, and the target factor for ctez, are adjusted.

-If the price of ctez implied by the CFMM is below the target, the drift is *raised* by  `max(1024 * (target / price - 1)^2, 1) * 2^(-48)` times the number of seconds since the last adjustment.
-If it is below, it is *lowered* by that amount.
+The change in drift depends on actual liquidity amount in the dexes and it is calculated using the following formula:

+`d_drift = (q_ctez * target_price - q_tez)^3 / Q_tez^3`

+Where *q_ctez* is self token reserves in sell ctez dex, *q_tez* is self token reserves in sell tez dex, *Q_tez* is target amount of sell tez dex. *Q_tez = floor(Q_ctez * target_price)*. *Q_ctez* = 5% of Ctez FA12 token total supply.

 This corresponds roughly to a maximum adjustment of the annualized drift of one percentage point for every fractional day since the last adjustment.
 The adjustment saturates when the discrepancy exceeds one 32ndth.
 Note that, by a small miracle, `ln(1.01) / year / day ~ 1.027 * 2^(-48) / second^2` which we use to simplify the computation in the implementation.

-### Curve

-If `x` is the quantity of tez, and `y` the quantity of ctez, and `t` the target (in tez per ctez), then CFMM uses the constant formula `(x + y)^8 - (x - y)^8 = k`.
-The price is equal to the target when `y = x / t` and, on that point, all derivatives from the 2nd to the 7th vanish, meaning there is more liquidity there.
-To give an example, if `t = 1`, `x = 100` and `y = 100`, and a user adds `dx = 63` to the pool, they receive `dy = 62.4`, that is less than `1%` slippage for taking nearly two thirds of the `y` pool!

-The target is fed to the CFMM by the ctez contract.

 ## Rationale